zigomir/rubber_ring/README.md

 # TODOs
+- Pull request for actionpack-page_caching gem in readme about config.action_controller.page_cache_directory = Rails.root.to_s + '/public'

 - Disable key duplication
 - Write tests!
 - Controller + Action = Unique
 - Emberize! :)
 - "Publish" will cache as static HTML which is later sent to production server

+# Benefits
+- customer doesn't need application server and/or database.
+Only apache/nginx for static HTML serving
+-

 ## Software dependencies